ef-labs/vertx-jersey/examples/inject-securitycontext/README.md

 # inject-securitycontext

-This sample shows running jersey inside vert.x using a SecurityContextProvider to provide a custom SeurityContext.
+This sample shows running jersey inside vert.x using a SecurityContextProvider to provide a custom SecurityContext.
 It also demonstrates using the JAX-RS `@RolesAllowed` security annotation.

 ## Run It